Funerals and tangihanga

 Fisheries (Amateur Fishing) Regulations 2013 regs 50, 51 Fisheries (Kaimoana Customary Fishing) Regulations 1998 Fisheries (South Island Customary Fishing) Regulations 1999 Te Arawa Lakes (Fisheries) Regulations 2006

-The amateur fishing regulations allow anyone to gather shellfish and other kaimoana up to particular daily limits if they’re not fishing or gathering commercially, and this might be enough for the tangihanga you’re preparing for.
+The amateur fishing regulations allow anyone to gather shellfish and other kaimoana (up to particular daily limits) if they’re not fishing or gathering for commercial purposes.
+This might be enough for the tangihanga you’re preparing for.
 For example, the limit for pāua is usually 10 per person per day, and so a group of three of you can gather up to 30 pāua in one day (for the amateur daily limits, see: “Pāua poaching and other fisheries offences”).
 However, if a tangihanga or hui will need more than those standard limits allow, you can ask local tangata whenua to give you written permission to go over the limits, or to use different fishing methods or equipment than would normally be allowed.

 If no kaitiaki have been formally appointed for your particular rohe, you’re still allowed to gather for tangihanga and hui under the amateur fishing regulations if you get written permission from a representative of local tangata whenua.
 For more details, see: “How do I get permission for customary fishing, and who from?” below.

 There may also be specific regulations that apply to customary fishing in particular rivers and lakes.
-Generally these will set out the same sort of processes as the customary fishing regulations.
-The Ministry of Primary Industries, or your local iwi organisation, should be able to tell you if specific rules apply in your area.
+Generally, these will set out the same sort of processes as the customary fishing regulations.
+The Ministry for Primary Industries, or your local iwi organisation, should be able to tell you if specific rules apply in your area.

 The Fisheries New Zealand website has a map showing all the rohe for which kaitiaki have been formally appointed under the customary fishing regulations, here (or go to mpi.govt.nz and search for “Customary fisheries management areas”.
 You can also ask Fisheries NZ about this by email: info@mpi.govt.nz